mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

   - nix
 ---

-Nix is a broad product with a steep learning curve as it's, capable of everything from installing a single package to managing every file and application on your OS.
+Nix is a broad product with a steep learning curve.
+It's capable of everything from installing a single package to managing every file and application on your OS.

 I've discovered that one thing Nix does well with a gentle learning curve is managing development environments.

 Nix lets me have multiple projects on the same system that each have their own, independent view of what dependencies are available.
 I can have one legacy project running Python 2.7 and Node.js 4.x alongside a modern project running Python 3.11 and Node.js 20, and they won't interfere with each other.

-## Nix dev environments are like Python virtualenv or Node.js `package.json`, but more powerful

-Many modern programming languages have tools for creating an isolated development environment on a per-project basis.
-Python has virtualenv, and Node.js has `package.json`.
-Those tools are limited in that they only control dependencies within that ecosystem.

-If you wanted to specify that your Python project depends on a specific version of `gcc`, you couldn't do that with virtualenv or `package.json` because there's no package in those managers for fine-grained gcc versions.

-With Nix, you can create a project-specific development environment that lets you control lower-level depenedencies like which version of `gcc` is available and which version of Python to use.
+Even if you have no experience with Nix, you can use Nix-managed dev environments with about 10 minutes of work.

 ## Why not manage development environments with Docker?

-I like Docker, and I use it for deployment and certain DevOps tasks, but I haven't found it a great solution for my development environment.
+I like Docker, and I use it for deployment and certain DevOps tasks, but I haven't found it a great solution for creating development environments.

 I do my development in VS Code over SSH, and Docker makes that a pain.
 I know there are workarounds, but I've never found them appealing.